 Did you know that your home’s garbage disposal needs to be cleaned regularly?
 After you use it, food particles and residue can be left behind, causing the unit to have an unpleasant odor.
 To avoid garbage disposal smells in your kitchen, learn how to clean it and keep it in great shape.

-The good news is that you don’t have to buy special, expensive products to do the job.
-Your disposal can be effectively cleaned with common items that you probably already have in your kitchen.
-Learn some of the best ways to clean your garbage disposal with these 8 simple cleaning solutions.
+The good news is that you don’t have to buy special or expensive products to do the job.
+You can clean it with common household items that you probably already have in your kitchen.

 2. Ice and rock salt

 Do you want to increase your cleaning power with another household item?
 Add about a cup of rock salt, or coarse salt, and the ice cubes to your garbage disposal.

 Remember to always follow garbage disposal dos and don’ts by running cold water when you turn on the disposal.

 3. Baking soda and vinegar